The Popular Internet Conspiracy: The Mandela Effect

 These were some of the most popular examples of The Mandela effect.
 Clearly, there’s something interesting going on here, but what could it possibly be?

 How to explain the fact that, many different people can share the same false memory?
-There are certain theories that try to explain the same.

-1. Parallel Universe/Virtual Realities:
+1. Parallel Universe/Virtual Realities

 Some people believe that it could be due to the shifting of the universe.